aimtiaz11/java-ssl-tester/README.md

 ## About

-Simple app with a Main class for testing SSL connectivity to any site or system over the net.
+Simple Java command line app for testing SSL connectivity to any site or system over the net.

 ## Usage